-- Reduce the impacts of the FRHEP on terrestrial and freshwater habitats and specific ecological aspects arising from construction activities. - Reduce habitat fragmentation and degradation. - Reduce disturbance to terrestrial and freshwater fauna from FRHEP activities. - Conduct monitoring of the terrestrial and freshwater environment to allow identification of any unexpected impacts of FRHEP construction.
+- Reduce the impacts on terrestrial and freshwater habitats and specific ecological aspects arising from construction activities. - Reduce habitat fragmentation and degradation. - Reduce disturbance to terrestrial and freshwater fauna from construction activities. - Conduct monitoring of the terrestrial and freshwater environment to allow identification of any unexpected impacts of construction.

-Implementation of the Biodiversity Management Sub-plan will be the responsibility of the Safety, Health and Environment (SHE) Manager.
-The SHE Manager is responsible for ensuring that activities associated with the project are undertaken in compliance with relevant statutory regulations, the FRL environment policy and FRHEP Construction Environmental Management and Monitoring Plan (EMMP).
+Implementation of the Biodiversity Management Sub-plan will be the responsibility of the Safety, Health, Environment (SHE) Manager.
+The SHE Manager is responsible for ensuring that activities associated with the project are undertaken in compliance with relevant statutory regulations, and the FRL environment policy and the project Construction Environmental Management and Monitoring Plan (EMMP).
 All staff, including contractors, are responsible for compliance with this sub-plan.